 - 2 cups baby spinach, loosely packed

-- Cook pasta according to package instructions to al dente.
-Before draining, reserve ¼ cup of the pasta water (you may not need it all).
+- Cook pasta according to package instructions until it's al dente.
+Reserve ¼ cup of the pasta water for later (you may not need it all), then drain the pasta.

-- Meanwhile, heat the olive oil in a large non-stick pan over medium heat.
+- Meanwhile, heat the olive oil in a large non-stick frying or sauté pan over medium heat.

 - Add the ground turkey to the pan and season with ¼ teaspoon each of salt and black pepper.
 Cook the turkey, breaking it into small pieces and stirring occasionally, until fully cooked through, about 8 to 10 minutes.